HarshadRanganathan/ireland-immigration-board/docs/irp.md

 ### Travel

-#### **1. I don’t need to register until I have been in the State for 90 days – what if I want to travel and return to Ireland before I register and receive my IRP card?**
+#### **I don’t need to register until I have been in the State for 90 days – what if I want to travel and return to Ireland before I register and receive my IRP card?**

 If you know that you will be travelling within the first four months of your arrival in Ireland, you should apply for a multiple entry visa for your initial trip to Ireland.
 This will enable you to travel in